alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 You can use the previous pattern but as a feature of your script:

   * Accept '-n / --dry-run' (or similar)
-  * When the switch is enabled, prepend `echo ` to your final command
+  * When the switch is enabled, it prepends `echo ` to your final command

 ```
 COMMAND="rm -rf ./.git"